Categories

 I have evolved from a tire shop mechanic into a dealership mechanic.
 I was very sad to leave Larry O’Shea, yet Capitaland made me such a good offer that I could not refuse.
 I have also decided to stay on probation here in New York and not pursue a trial by jury for the cases in Texas.
-I have wanted to focus on improving my mechanic skills and Subaru/GMC are both brands that I really like.
-I still recommend Adirondack Tire over Warren Tire for anyone in the Upstate New York Capital Region.
+I have wanted to focus on improving my mechanic skills and Subaru/GMC are both brands that I really enjoy servicing.

 My grandfather died before I was born, yet he fought in the war with Japan and so I like to work on Japanese cars.
 I was also named after him and the original “Matthew Szal” grew up in Brooklyn.
 This is another reason I wanted to go to Pratt so much was on account of him.
 I also like GMC vehicles, which are really good American family vehicles, and utility cars/trucks.